 National Strategy for Countering the Financing of Terrorism (CFT)

 Taking into account the findings of the Terrorism Financing (TF) NRA 2020, Singapore formulated our National Strategy for Countering the Financing of Terrorism (CFT).
-The National CFT Strategy forms the blueprint that outlines Singapore’s national
+The National CFT Strategy forms the blueprint that outlines Singapore’s

-policy makers, regulators and supervisors, and as appropriate, the private sector, in Singapore.
+law enforcement agencies, policy makers, regulators and supervisors, and as appropriate, the private sector, in Singapore.

 View Document: